For most of my life, salvation meant one very specific thing.

 Allow yourself to be humbled in your humiliation, learn from your betrayal, grieve everything that was lost wholeheartedly, and time and presence will give way to healing and redemption.

-In the middle of it, you cannot feel the miracle that’s occurring.
 Some days, you have to dig into your past to understand what’s going on inside of you.
 On other days, the future is too heavy to imagine.
-And then there are the days when you don’t feel anything at all.
-But if you trust the process, it will come.

-So I did, and by the grace of God, I was saved.
+And by the grace of God, I was saved.

-Saved from my ego that was exposed during my humiliation, the person I needed people to believe that I was.
+Saved from my ego that was exposed during my humiliation, from the person I needed people to believe that I was.

 Saved from my attachment to a dream that would make me good and worthy of love.